nvikberg/java23-js-slutprojekt-nikolina-vikberg/README.md

 https://nvikberg.github.io/java23-js-slutprojekt-nikolina-vikberg/

- End project for JavaScript 1, in Java Developer program at Grit Academy This website shows the top 10 highest ranked movies, top 10 most popular movies right now, and has a search funtion for movies and celeberities.
+ End project for JavaScript 1, in Java Developer program at Grit Academy

+ This is a movie website that shows the top 10 highest ranked movies & top 10 most popular movies right now, it also has a user search funtion for movies and celeberities.

 Description of movies will show when hovering over the film and on Celebrity search there is information on movies/tv in when hovering over their image.